Planning a child's birthday party? Here's how to make it fun AND nutritious!

 - Make a colorful fruit and veggie tray!
 Make sure to include a variety of color and textures.
 Opt for watermelon slices, orange slices, grape tomatoes and baby carrots.
 Serve with yogurt dip.

 - Have a home-made pizza party!
 Kids like to eat what they create.
 Have them help make their own homemade pizza.
 Use whole-wheat English muffins or pita bread for the crust.
 Offer toppings like turkey pepperoni, veggies, low-fat cheese and lower-sodium marinara sauce.

 - Offer a healthy, hydrating drink!
-Mix juice with sparkling water, infuse water with fruits or mix up some PediaVance.
+Mix juice with sparkling water or infuse water with fruits.
 No soda or sweetened beverages!

 - Provide smaller portions of sweet treats.
 Make min-cupcakes or include yogurt popsicles.
 Serve each child individually instead of letting them help themselves.

 - Handing out goody bags?
 They can still be fun and nutritious!
 Include fruits like tangerines or snack sized fruit cups or applesauce.
 You can also include non-food items like art supplies and games.

 If you follow these tips, your child will have the opportunity to learn that healthy eating can still be fun, and tasty!